servo/servo/README.md

 ## The Rust compiler

-Servo's build system automatically downloads a snapshot Rust compiler to build itself.
+Servo's build system automatically downloads a Rust compiler to build itself.
 This is normally a specific revision of Rust upstream, but sometimes has a backported patch or two.
-If you'd like to know the snapshot revision of Rust which we use, see `rust-snapshot-hash`.
+If you'd like to know which nightly build of Rust we use, see `rust-nightly-date`.

 ## Building